creativescala/case-study-gradient-descent/docs/numerical-differentiation.md

 where \\( h \\) is a small number.
 In this equation \\( h \\) is the run, and \\( f(x+h) - f(x) \\) is the rise.
 This is the essential idea behind numerical differentiation.

-The example below shows how the estimate of the gradient changes as we change \\( h \\) to be closer or further away from a given point (the point in black).
+The example below shows how the estimate of the gradient changes as we change \\( h \\) (the point in blue) to be closer or further away from a given point (the point in black).

 @:doodle(draw-numerical-differentiation-plot, Sine.drawNumericalDifferentiationPlot)